LakshBhambhani/LeJOS/README.md

 ## Mapping Surroundings
 Use this project to get an image of the robot's surroundings.
 Requires 2 Motors and 1 IR Sensor

+## Rubix's Cube Scanner (Still under Development)
+Use this project to build a LEGO EV3 Rubixs cube Solver bot and then implement this code to scan a cube that you provide to your robot.